-Principal Risk Note reference Description Credit risk 15(a) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
+Principal Risk Note reference Description Credit risk 16(a) Credit risk is the risk that parties with whom we have contracted, fail to meet their financial obligations.
 The Company is subject to credit risk through a variety of counterparties through invested assets and bank accounts.
 Credit risk is mitigated via the Credit Risk Policy framework, which ensures exposures are appropriately monitored and action taken where necessary.
-Market risk 15(b) Market risk is the risk that the Company's capital or earnings profile is affected by adverse market rates.
-Of particular importance to the Company are equity risk and interest rate risk.
-External rates are outwith the Company's control, so mitigation is via having sufficient financial reserves to recover reduced earnings.
-Liquidity risk 15(c) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
-The Company is exposed to liquidity risk from client related activity and the payment of shareholder expenses.
+Market risk 16(b) (c) Market risk is the risk that the Company's capital is affected by adverse market rates.
+Liquidity risk 16(d) Liquidity risk is the risk that the Company does not have sufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.
 Liquidity risk is mitigated by applying the Liquidity Risk Policy, which includes controls to maintain liquidity at necessary levels.
-Capital risk 15(d) Capital risk is defined as the risk that an insufficient quantity or quality of capital is held to meet regulatory requirements or to support business strategy, an inefficient level of capital is held or that capital is inefficiently deployed across the Company.
-The Company's objectives when managing capital are to ensure that sufficient capital is available to safeguard the Company's ability to continue as a going concern so that it can continue to provide a return to the shareholder.
+Capital risk 16(e) Capital risk is defined as the risk that an insufficient quantity or quality of capital is held to meet regulatory requirements or to support business strategy, an inefficient level of capital is held or that capital is inefficiently deployed across the Company.
 Capital risk is managed via the Capital Risk policy, which includes tools and governance to monitor and allocate capital accordingly.
 Non-financial risks Principal Risk Description Operational risk events.
-This include and External Supp (including Tax), He the risk of loss from inadequate or failed internal processes, people and systems or from external es risks around Information, Cyber and Physical Security, IT Systems, Data and Privacy, Internal olier, People, Business Continuity, Payments and Transaction Execution, Financial Reporting ealth & Safety and Premises, Change Execution risk.
-Operational risk is managed through an mework, including a Risk and Control Self- Assessment (RCSA) process, and operational risk Data risk identified, captured an optimum level or Data risk is defined third party supplier present in all aspec risk is measured management, reco intains a formal approach to operational risk event escalation, whereby material events are and escalated.
-Root causes of events are determined, and action plans put in place to ensure f control to keep customers and the business safe, reduce costs, and improve efficiency. as the risk of failing to effectively govern, manage and control data (including data processed by rs), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
+This include and External Supp (including Tax), He the risk of loss from inadequate or failed internal processes, people and systems or from external es risks around Information, Cyber and Physical Security, IT Systems, Data and Privacy, Internal blier, People, Business Continuity, Payments and Transaction Execution, Financial Reporting ealth & Safety and Premises, Change Execution risk.
+Operational risk is managed through an mework, including a Risk and Control Self- Assessment (RCSA) process, and operational risk Data risk third party supplier present in all aspect risk is measured management, reco as the risk of failing to effectively govern, manage and control data (including data processed by 's), leading to unethical decisions, poor customer outcomes, loss of value and mistrust.
 It is cts of the business where data is processed, both within the company and by third parties.
 This through a series of quantitative and qualitative indicators, covering data governance, data rds management, data privacy and ethics.
 Data risks and controls are monitored and governed bedded risk management framework, which involves identification, measurement, management, orting.
-Climate risk impacts of climate of tackling climate cha as a principal risk ned as the risk that the Company experiences losses and/or reputational damage, either from the change and the transition to net zero ('inbound risk'), or as a result of the Company's response to ange ('outbound risk').
-As a cross-cutting risk, Scottish Widows Group has integrated climate risk within our Enterprise Risk Management Framework (ERMF) which articulates how we manage to our policies and procedures.
+Climate risk nes climate risk as the risk from the impacts of climate change and the transition to net zero a result of the Company's response to tackling climate change and supporting the transition to I risk').